dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-arm32.md

 docker run --rm richlander.azurecr.io/dotnetapp:debian-arm32
 ```

-You must first `docker login` to Azure Container Registry.
+First `docker login` to Azure Container Registry.
 See [Push Docker Images to Azure Container Registry](push-image-to-acr.md) for instructions on how to do that.

 ### Using DockerHub